digitoimistodude/air-cookie/README.md

 Iframe embeds are replaced with placeholder, letting visitor know that the embed might use tracking cookies.
 They then have opportunity to allow all cookies or enable the singular embed once.

-For script embeds, we just replace the `src` tag with `data-src` and add `data-cookiecategory` which makes those to work leveraning CookieConsents way of loading scripts.
+For script embeds, we just replace the `src` tag with `data-src` and add `data-cookiecategory` which makes those to work CookieConsents way of loading scripts.

-#### Cookie category for embeds
+### Cookie category for embeds

 When the feature is enabled, a new cookie category is added.
 When this category is accepted, all embeds are loaded and shown.

+Use strings filter `air_cookie\strings` to modify the texts for this category.

-#### Thumbnails for placeholders
+### Thumbnails for placeholders

 Iframe embed placeholders do support thumbnails.
 Without a thumbnail, the iframe is replaced with black background box.
-Youtube and Vimeo embeds to get automatically the placeholder, which is determined by the video embedded.
+Youtube and Vimeo embeds do get automatically the placeholder.

 For other services, you may use `air_cookie\embeds\thumbnail` filter like shown below.